Colin Sheppard: Education

+Academic career

+Sheppard is currently senior scientist at the Italian Institute of Technology in Genoa, Italy.
+Previously, he was professor in the Department of Bioengineering and Faculty of Engineering for National University of Singapore (2003–2012).
+He has held joint appointments with the NUS departments of biological sciences (Faculty of Science) and diagnostic radiology (School of Medicine).
+He was SMART (Singapore/MIT Alliance for Research & Technology) Faculty Fellow, and Adjunct Research Staff at SERI (Singapore Eye Research Institute).

-He held a Science & Engineering Research Council Advanced Fellowship (1974–6) and was University Lecturer in Engineering Science at Oxford University (1979–89).
-He was Junior Research Fellow of St John's College, Oxford (1975–8) and Fellow of Pembroke College, Oxford University (1979–89).
+He held a Science & Engineering Research Council advanced fellowship (1974–76) and was university lecturer in engineering science at Oxford University (1979–89).
+He was junior research fellow of St John's College, Oxford (1975–78) and fellow of Pembroke College, Oxford University (1979–89).
 He was professor of physics at the University of Sydney (1989–2003), and research director of the Australian Key Centre for Microscopy & Microanalysis (1995–2001).

-He is Supernumerary Fellow of Pembroke College Oxford.
-He has been JSPS Fellow at Institute of Industrial Science, Tokyo University (Japan), honorary professor of the University of Sydney, adjunct professor of the University of Western Australia, visiting professor of MIT, invited professor at EPFL (Switzerland), guest professor at TU-Delft (Netherlands), Carl Zeiss Visiting Professor at University of Jena (Germany), visiting professor at Warsaw University of Technology (Poland) and Lyle Fellow at University of Melbourne (Australia).
+He is supernumerary fellow of Pembroke College Oxford.
+He has been JSPS fellow at Institute of Industrial Science, Tokyo University (Japan), honorary professor of the University of Sydney, adjunct professor of the University of Western Australia, visiting professor of MIT, invited professor at EPFL (Switzerland), guest professor at TU-Delft (Netherlands), Carl Zeiss visiting professor at University of Jena (Germany), visiting professor at Warsaw University of Technology (Poland) and Lyle Fellow at University of Melbourne (Australia).